AudreyGermain/Game-Recommendation-System/README.md

 ```
 ![Image text](plots/EM_SVD_Analysis.png?raw=true)

+**Axis names**

+*New:*

+However, distributions 2-to-4 look like they fit the data fairly well.
+Distribution 5, on the other hand, is rather flat taking place the very end of the tail, on the right side of the plot.

+To complete for:

+- Perhaps not quite as appropriate this time as all the new predictions create a dense distribution.

+*Old:*

 Perhaps not quite as appropriate this time as all the new predictions create a dense distribution.
 However the 2-4 distributions look like they fit fairly well.
-The 5 on the otherhand is rather flat and only picks up the very end of the tail.
+The 5 on the other hand is rather flat and only picks up the very end of the tail.

-##### Ouput <a name="c_6"></a>
+##### Output <a name="c_6"></a>
-At last we use a percentile approach to recommend the top 20 games for each user
+At last, we use a percentile approach to generate the top 20 game recommendations for each user listed in the test dataset.

 ```python
 user_dict = dict(users.values)